Andreesen Horowitz is done being a venture capital firm

 “The 21st century is the century of disagreeableness,” [fund founder Mark Andreesson] says, sitting down with Forbes for his first extended interview in two years.
 In an era of hyper-connectivity, social media and information overload, he says, those “disagreeables” will challenge the status quo and create billion-dollar companies.
 Ego is out, anger–or dissidence, at least–is in.

 Andreesson took his browser company Netscape public in 1995.
 It was later bought by AOL in 1998 for $4.3. billon.
 He started the fund with Ben Horowitz in 2009.
 Andreesson Horowitz was an early investor in Facebook (Andreesson sits on the board), Twitter, Groupon, and Zynga.
-As many as five of the unicorns in its portfolio–Airbnb, Lyft, PagerDuty, Pinterest and Slack—may go public this year.
+As many as five of the unicorns in its portfolio–Airbnb, Lyft, PagerDuty, Pinterest, and Slack–may go public this year.